Bureau of Safety and Environmental Enforcement: Safety & Incident Investigation Division (SIID)

 The Safety and Incident Division (SIID) is responsible for establishing national policies relating to the conduct of investigations of safety incidents happening on the OCS.
 This division also establishes national policies regarding investigator training.
 SIID at the BSEE headquarters in Washington D.C., manages the National Investigations Program and coordinates the training for investigators and provides support to the regional and district levels.

 Budget

 As of 2016, the BSEE has a $204.6 million budget and 881 full-time employees (FTE), requesting $204.8 million and no increase in FTE for fiscal year 2017.

 Offices

 Regional offices are in Anchorage, Alaska; Camarillo, California; New Orleans, Louisiana and district offices along the Gulf of Mexico coast.

 Publications

 BSEE Annual Reports

-Annual reports from The Bureau of Safety and Environmental Enforcement (BSEE) have been issued since 2014.
+Annual reports from the BSEE have been issued since 2014.
 This report highlights the achievements of the agency, its plans for the future and statistics of safety incidences.